Linker script weird tricks or EFI on ia64

 - With certain care

-- Assembler allows you to inject absolutely arbitrary sections into object files.
+objcopycan convert binaries across different object file formats.
+In this caseELF64toPE32+ - Assembler allows you to inject absolutely arbitrary sections into object files.
 Just make sure you handle those in your linker script.

 - Modern GNU toolchain still can breathe life into decade old hardware to teach us a trick or two.

-is a cool equivalent ofreadelf
+objdump -xis a cool equivalent ofreadelf.

 Have fun!